 Yoron's varied credits have earned recognition in such publications as The Patriot Ledger, The Enterprise, Jazz.com, Variety, The Royal Gazette, Bermuda, Jazz Improv Magazine, Rocky Mount (NC) Telegraph, Outstanding Young Men of America, Down Beat, Jazz Times, Modern Drummer, Stick It, Percussive Notes, New York Times, Boston Globe and Boston Herald, among others.
 He is an endorser of Sonor Drums, Zildjian Cymbals, Evans Drum Heads, Axis Percussion, Westone In Ear Monitiors, Vater; Drumsticks, Mallets, Brushes and Hamilton Stands.

-For Management and Booking information contact A. Gail Moore,
+For Management information contact A. Gail Moore,

 For Publicity contact Lisa Reedy, Lisa Reedy Promotions,